faizaanfarooq02/arch-linux-environment/README.md

-# archlinux-config
+# arch-linux-environment
-Engineering and maintaining my rolling-release Arch Linux environment with Hyprland.
+Engineering, automating, securing, and maintaining a rolling-release Arch Linux environment using Hyprland and modern Linux tooling